ghermsen/airbnb_munchen/README.md

 * `availability_365` - number of days available in the calendar year
     * **in München there is a rule where entire properties can be rented for only 8 weeks during the calendar year, however, this restriction is not valid for rooms**.

-We can now check the first five entries in our dataset to better understand our data.

 ### Dataset Size and Types of Variables